Samour/award-calculator/SOLUTION DESIGN.md

 #### Validation

-Validation will be provided in the following ways:

-1. In real-time whenever the UI table is updated
-2. When a file is selected for upload

-If the file data fails any validation, the UI table will be populated anyway and all failues shown in the same way as for manually entered data.
+Validation will be applied when the "Calculate Pay" button is clicked.
+If there are failures, no navigation will occur & each of the validation failures will be marked in the UI table.

+When providing a file for upload, an additional validation step will occur when matching the CSV headers with expected column names.
+If the columns do not align, an error modal will appear & the file will not be ingested.

 Validation rules may apply at 1 of 2 levels.
 Field-level validation ensures a particular data value has a correct format & value.
 Table-level validation ensures data consistency between rows of the table.